-In Tshwane district, the SARS-CoV-2 levels in a majority of the wastewater plants showed a downward trend from week 49 of 2021, except Godrich WWTP to the South, which showed a successive increase between weeks 46-49.
+In Tshwane district, the SARS-CoV-2 levels in most of the wastewater plants showed downward trend from week 49 of 2021, except Godrich WWTP to the South, which showed a successive increase between weeks 46-49.
 The decrease in SARS-CoV-2 levels in these plants is consistent with the decline in the number of laboratory confirmed cases.
+On the other hand, a marginal increase in SARS-CoV-2 levels was noted in Daspoort.
+The levels at Rooiwal may be slowly increasing as seen between weeks 1 and 3 of 2022 but more samples will be needed to confirm the trend.

-Similarly in the City of Johannesburg, levels from Goudkoppies, Ennerdale and Driefontein were declining by week 32, whilst the most recent data from up to week 49 from the remaining plants was consistently high (excluding Olifantsvlei).
-In Ekurhuleni East, the WWTPs with the latest results up to week 51 (Vlakplats to the South and Hartebeesfontein to the North) showed successive decreases corresponding to the declining case load.
-More results from samples obtained for weeks 49-52 are required for other plants in this region.
-In all, public health authorities should continue to promote vaccination and adherence to non-pharmaceutical interventions.
+In the City of Johannesburg, the SARS-CoV-2 levels from Goudkoppies, had declined from week 50 up to week 1, 2021.
+However, the levels from week 1 up to week 3 may be increasing, requiring more samples for confirmation.
+Ennerdale and Driefontein were declining by week 32, 2021, whilst the most recent data from up to week 49,2021 from the remaining plants was consistently high (excluding Olifantsvlei).
+More recent data are required for these sites.

+In Ekurhuleni, the WWTPs with the latest results up to week 3 of 2022 (Vlakplats to the South and Hartebeesfontein to the North) continue to show successive decreases corresponding to the declining case load.
+More recent results are required for other plants in this region.
+Overall, public health authorities should continue to promote vaccination and adherence to non-pharmaceutical interventions.